---

 ## The inside-outside algorithm

-To perform the E step, we need to compute, for each rule $A \rightarrow B\; C$ and each span $(i, j)$ in a training string, the *expected number of times* that rule is used to derive the substring from position $i$ to position $j$.
+The [inside-outside algorithm](https://en.wikipedia.org/wiki/Inside%E2%80%93outside_algorithm) [@baker_trainable_1979; @lari_estimation_1990] provides the machinery for the E step.
+To perform it, we need to compute, for each rule $A \rightarrow B\; C$ and each span $(i, j)$ in a training string, the *expected number of times* that rule is used to derive the substring from position $i$ to position $j$.
 This requires two quantities:

 - The *inside probability* $\alpha_A(i, j)$: the probability that nonterminal $A$ generates the substring $w_i \ldots w_j$ under the current grammar.
 We already computed this in the previous section—it's the quantity filled in by the probabilistic CKY algorithm.